jinchenglee/CarND-Behavioral-Cloning/writeup.md

 Above image shows a scene from track2 that the number 0.281566 indicates a (somewhat) sharp right turn, the color overlay on the image shows where in the image made the model decided this.

 ![alt text][image10]

+## Todo:
+- The model doesn't generalize enough.
+Need to leverage GAM information to investigate if time allows.
+- To derive from keras datagenerator as my own class so data augmentation can be done on the fly instead of using HDF5 tables now.